Maryamcoco/cloud-native-cicd-observability/README.md

 cloud-native-cicd-observability

-│── src/                   # Java application source code
+│── src/                   # Java application source code │── .gitignore             # files to ignore
-| targets
+│── Dockerfile             # Container image definition
 │── Jenkinsfile            # CI/CD pipeline definition
-│── pom.xml                # Maven configuration
-│── Dockerfile             # Container image definition
+│── License                # Apache License 2.0 for this project
 │── README.md              # Project documentation
+│── Catalina.policy        # controls permissions for Java code running in Tomcat │── Deployment.yaml        # kubernetes deployment definition defines how  app is deployed on a cluster │── Pom.xml                # defines dependencies, build plugins, and project structure
 ```
-Note: Terraform infrastructure code is managed separately and not included in this repo.
+**Note:** Terraform infrastructure code is managed separately and not included in this repo.

-📸 Screenshots & Recordings
+## 📸 Screenshots & Recordings

 🔗 Replace these links with your own screenshots & recordings:
 Jenkins Pipeline Execution

 SonarCloud Dashboard